 As direct participants of the actions, laws and guidelines of this welcomed piece of legislation, It is up to each and every one of us to familiarize ourselves with the various laws governing this movement

 These are just a handful of basic concepts and statements distinguished as law under this act.
-For additional information, view a copy of the Disability Discrimination Act, as the shear number of clauses and guidelines of this act exceed the scope of our article.
+For additional information, the Disability Discrimination Act, as the shear number of clauses and guidelines of this act exceed the scope of our article.